 Seemingly then, I had everything going for me.
 Yet the experience of writing of this novel was so utterly different to the first, and the worst thing is I can’t really put my finger on why.
-With Daedalus and the Deep, I seemed to know instinctively where to take things, and with relatively little research (sorry, other historical novelists).
+With the first novel I seemed to know instinctively where to take things, and with relatively little research (sorry, other historical novelists).
 Moreover, while I felt I knew the characters well and they started to tell me how they would act in any given situation, I just couldn’t seem to make the subesequent lot speak to me.
 I found during the first novel that doing a bit of research along the way prompted more inspiration and made the book richer.
 With the second book, I couldn’t research at the same time as writing.
 At one point I just ran out of things to write.
 I had a plan and knew where things were going, I just couldn’t get from the shape of the plot down to the detail of the writing.

 Whether as a result of this or a separate problem, my writing itself was leaden.
 Looking back over it, there are shocking amounts of ‘tell’ sitting over the story like a sodden blanket – it’s not even partially redeemed by voice or style.
 Worse, I found on a number of occasions that when writing a scene that seemed important to the story I would find myself thinking ‘who cares?
 Why would anyone be interested in this?
 What’s it even here for?’
 The writing puttered to a halt.
 I got over the NaNoWriMo 50,000 word line and fell, panting and cramped up, to the ground.
 The characters were dull and interchangeable.
 The action seemed repetitive.
 I had no idea where to go from there.